When settling down to watch a documentary film, I remind myself of two important things:

 Russia, being Russia, is determined to dominate the oil situation in Europe.
 Ambassador (ret.)
 Smith chimed in once more: anti-fracking activists helped Putin reach his goal for Russia (2014):

 Russian television regularly highlights and promotes opposition to fracking, particularly when carried out by Western firms outside of Russia.
 Apparently, the use of fracking technology by Russian firms is safe and effective only when approved by the Kremlin.
 A respected Russian economist, who must not understand the Kremlin’s political line, was recently quoted as saying,

 ‘Do you know what is now helping Russian gas in Europe?
 It is the European environmental lobby, which insisted on freezing the development of shale gas resources, thus restraining the growth of domestic production in Europe.
 Why the Europeans agreed to this, I do not know the answer.
 It is difficult to understand.’
 Such honesty by a Russian technocrat is in major contrast to the political line of the Kremlin and that of Russia’s gas monopoly exporter, Gazprom.

 In summary, unsubstantiated fear of hydraulic fracturing that is being promoted in much of Europe threatens to keep the region dependent on powerful and non-transparent foreign economic and political interests.

-While we are distracted by Robert Mueller’s never-ending investigation on possible Russian collusion with the Trump campaign, President Vladimir Putin is working on his main objective—that is to make the U.S a weaker, dependent country From Mooney (2017),
+While we are distracted by Robert Mueller’s never-ending investigation on possible Russian collusion with the Trump campaign, President Vladimir Putin is working on his main objective—that is to make the USA a weaker, dependent country.
+This from Mooney (2017),

 A former general of NATO is quoted as saying, Russia, as part of their sophisticated information and disinformation operations, engaged actively with so-called non-governmental organizations—environmental organizations working against shale gas—to maintain dependence on imported Russian gas.